ShotaroMatsuya/front-test-tools/README.md

 In the project directory, you can run:

+### `docker-compose up --build first-react first-server`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### `npx cypress run --record --key 956f624b-309a-45ad-a885-67aebb8a6f31`

+Launches the cypress test runner and output the reports to the cypress dashboard.

 ### `docker-compose up --build cypress`

 Build a container and run the Cypress test in container

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`